liquidcronos/rogata_engine/docs/source/how_it_works.rst

 ======
 Scenes are the equivalent of  video game levels.
 A scene defines which game objects are currently loaded and offers the functionality to interact with them.
-As such it is initalized using a list of  :py:class:`rogata_library.game_obect`.
+As such it is initalized using a list of  :py:class:`rogata_library.game_object`.

 Using the objects, a scene offers a number of ROS communication schemes that allow other nodes to interact with the game objects.
-These include the following `ROS services <http://wiki.ros.org/Services>`:
+These include the following `ROS services <http://wiki.ros.org/Services>`_:

 set_position
 ^^^^^^^^^^^^
-This services allows any ROS node to change the position of a game_object by providing the desired objects name `NAME` and a new position `POS`.
+This services allows any ROS node to change the position of a game_object by providing the desired objects name ``NAME`` and a new position ``POS``.
 In python the service can be set up and called using:
 ::